 Once you log in you can see the browser window visually separated into three functional areas.
 The very right vertical part is Infopanel.

-- Asset marks field allows you to star-rate, mark the revision stage or color-mark your assets.
+10. Asset marks field allows you to star-rate, mark the revision stage or label your assets with color.
 Learn more about these features here.

-- Google Map - you can get a google map automatically uploaded here.
-Just make sure you specify the GPSLatitude and GPSLongitude in the corresponding custom fields.
+13. Google Map - you can get a google map automatically uploaded here.
+Just make sure you specify the GPSLatitude and GPSLongitude in the corresponding metadata fields.